 China RoHS information

+China has created RoHS specific requirements for their country, the China Marking for Control of Pollution Caused by Electronic Information Products Standard SJ/T11364-2006 (China RoHS).
 China RoHS is the official measure for pollution control in electronic products in China.
-China’s RoHS is similar to the European version of RoHS which regulates cadmium, lead, hexavalent chromium, mercury and two brominated flame retardants, Polybrominated biphenyls (PBB) and Polybrominated diphenyl ether (PBDE).
-Also similar to European RoHS, China RoHS has the same threshold of 0.1 percent for all substances listed above (except for Cd which has a 0.01 percent threshold) and contains a series of useful exemptions for certain important uses of lead.
+China RoHS is similar to the European version of RoHS which regulates cadmium, lead, hexavalent chromium, mercury and two brominated flame retardants, Polybrominated biphenyls (PBB) and Polybrominated diphenyl ether (PBDE).
+Similar to European RoHS, China RoHS has the same threshold of 0.1 percent (1000ppm) for all substances listed above except for Cd which has a 0.01 percent threshold (100ppm) and contains a series of useful exemptions for certain important uses of lead.

 What China RoHS means for TI IC products